tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 * Watch the class pacing; it should feel urgent, but not rushed.
 Stick to the Time Tracker as closely as possible.
 Check for understanding regularly, and circulate the classroom with the TAs during activities to offer your assistance.
 Encourage students in need of support to attend office hours.

-* Encourage students to work in pairs or groups for in-class activities to help facilitate discussions as well as troubleshoot.
+* Encourage students to work in pairs or groups for in-class activities to help facilitate discussions, as well as troubleshoot.
 Collaborative exercises such as student-led activity reviews and discussions are built into this lesson.

 * Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).